vwww/dev/docs/pages/_posts/2009-07-16-eject-channel-idea.md

 title: Eject Channel Idea
 date: "2009-07-16 13:13:00 -0700"
 category: Programming
-tags: C C++ Nintendo Nintendo-GC Nintendo-Wii Programming
+blog_tags: C C++ Nintendo Nintendo-GC Nintendo-Wii Programming
 ---
 I'm going to <mark>create a new channel for my Wii</mark>.
 It will allow you to use all four Wii remotes, and maybe the GameCube controllers!